 The rule does not apply to the Fresno Courthouse for the following reasons: 1.
 The relative number of in-custody defendants is higher in the Fresno division; 2.
 Like many other federal courts, but unlike the Sacramento division, the majority of the Fresno division judges share a single motions day, such that the criminal and civil district court calendars are set on the same day in those courtrooms resulting in the production of in excess of fifty in-custody defendants for the morning and afternoon calendars.
-While there are efficiencies for both the Bench and Bar that flow from this practice, it places unique overload demands on the Marshal service; 3.
-The judges of the Fresno division vary in practice on the issue of determining the number of incustody prisoners brought into the courtroom at any given time, ranging from one to twenty.
-The variances reflect an ongoing attempt to increase courtroom efficiency and safety within the confines of available resources.
-5. In spite of the exclusion of the Fresno division from this policy, each judge in that division is responsible for, and committed to the safety and decorum of the proceedings, and makes shackling decisions on individual cases in consultation with counsel, parties and the United States Marshal.
+While there are efficiencies for both the Bench and Bar that flow from this practice, it places unique overload demands on the Marshal Service; 3.
+The judges of the Fresno division vary in practice on the issue of determining the number of in custody prisoners brought into the courtroom at any given time, ranging from one to twenty.
+The variances reflect an ongoing attempt to increase courtroom efficiency and safety within the confines of available resources; 4.
+In spite of the exclusion of the Fresno division from this policy, each judge in that division is responsible for, and committed to the safety and decorum of the proceedings, and makes shackling decisions on individual cases in consultation with counsel, parties and the United States Marshal.

-The rule does not apply to the Bakersfield, Redding, and Yosemite locations because of the type of facilities at those locations, and because the security in those locations is provided by federal officials other than the United States Marshal Service.
+The rule does not apply to the Bakersfield, Redding, and Yosemite locations because of the type of facilities at those locations, and because the security in those locations is provided by federal agencies other than the Marshal Service and whose primary functions do not include courtroom security.